Dear reader of ADxS.org, please excuse the disruption.

 Prolonged reaction times correlated with ADHD-I.39

-• 38 children with ADHD showed a significantly higher increase in cortisol in response to the Continuous Performance Test (CPT) as a stressor than 38 unaffected children, regardless of subtype.40 A follow-up study of the same test subjects 4 years later showed that the cortisol stress responses of the ADHD sufferers had decreased and now corresponded to those of the non-affected children.41
+• 38 children with ADHD showed a significantly higher increase in cortisol in response to the Continuous Performance Test (CPT) as a stressor than 38 children without ADHD, regardless of subtype.40 A follow-up study of the same subjects 4 years later showed that the cortisol stress responses of the people with ADHD had decreased and now corresponded to those of the non-affected children.41

 Rating: